 Planning your meals in advance can help you gain control of what you eat as well as reduce food portions.
 You can choose to either make your meals 3 days, 5, or 7 days in advance.
 If this doesn’t fit your schedule, you could try to at least plan your meals a day in advance.

 Start by making a menu for the next week, then create a shopping list for the items that you will need to prep the meals.
 Next, go grocery shopping, then pour yourself a glass of wine when back in your kitchen and start cooking.

 A simple meal planning journal goes a long way in helping you to keep pounds off forever.
-All you need is consistency with logging everything that you eat.
+All you need is consistency in logging everything that you eat.
 You can also make use of food-tracking apps such as MyFitnessPal.

 It’s a fact that most people who don’t plan their meals in advance are more likely to eat whatever is thrown at them when hungry.